liangxianzhe/creator/doc/faq_for_riverpod_user.md

 | StreamProvider | Emitter.stream  |
 | StateNotifierProvider  | Creator with a file-level private variable ([example](https://dartpad.dev/?id=1a4c338fdf8ef7c4af8f80ddff88f4ec)) or a class-level private variable |
 | ChangeNotifierProvider | Not supported.
 Note ChangeNotifierProvider is not encouraged in riverpod  |

-## What else do I need to know if I'm migrating from riverpod?

-* Creator is default to auto dispose, while provider is default to keep alive.
-* Creator group can take 1 to 3 arguments, while provider family only takes 1 argument.
-* With creator, you can combine `emit`, `set` to express complex logic concisely ([example](https://dartpad.dev/?id=a6d82a6bb955fa4f42ff50b6c6d90d34)).

 ## Can I use both riverpod and creator in one project?